FredPerr/websitetoscreenshot/README.md

-# Website to Visual
+# Website to Screenshot
-Convert website to a screenshot or a scrolling video (GIF) with beautiful contours in seconds.
+Convert website to a screenshot

 ## Getting started
 `pnpm install && pnpm prepare`